What Is the PIPEDA Compliance Checklist for Canadian Websites?

-What is PIPEDA and Why Does Your Website Need to Comply?
+What Is PIPEDA and Why Does Your Website Need to Comply?

 PIPEDA (Personal Information Protection and Electronic Documents Act) is Canada's federal privacy law that applies to private-sector organizations collecting, using, or disclosing personal information during commercial activities.